openziti/ziti-doc/docfx_project/ziti/quickstart.md

 1. On the left side nav bar, click "AppWANs"
 1. In the top right corner of the screen click the "plus" image to add a new AppWAN
 1. Choose a name for the AppWAN.
 Enter "my-first-appwan"
 1. Choose the service(s) you want to add to the AppWAN.
-Make sure you pick ethzero
+Make sure you pick ethzero-ui
 1. Choose the identity you created before (NewUser)
 1. Click save